opencad-community/OpenCAD-data/README.md

 ## Support

 Need Help?
-[View our Confluence](https://guides.opencad.io/alldoc) which has all the documentation you need.
+[View our Documentation](https://guides.opencad.io) which has all the documentation you need.

-Still Having Trouble? on the community Discord post your issue in [#peer-support](https://discord.gg/ufBBmaN) In addition to the Discord support channel we urge you to [register an account on our JIRA](https://jira.opencad.io/secure/Signup!default.jspa) and [submit any issues you have there so they may be tracked](https://help.opencad.io/).
-If you encounter problems with registering a JIRA account please let someone in [#general](https://discord.gg/ufBBmaN) know.
+Still Having Trouble? on the community Discord post your issue in [#general-help](http://discord.io/opencadproject).

 ## License